YifanBu/YifanBu.github.io/_pages/projects.md

 <a href="https://github.com/YifanBu/Feedback-Collector" class="btn btn--info" target="_blank">Repo</a>

 ## Recipe Finder
-**Tech Stack: HTML, CSS, asynchronous JavaScript, node, AJAX and APIs**
+**Tech Stack: HTML, CSS, asynchronous JavaScript, Node, AJAX and APIs**
 >Search over one million recipes by integrating a 3rd party API and add the recipe to a shopping list.

 <a href="https://github.com/YifanBu/Feedback-Collector" class="btn btn--info" target="_blank">Repo</a>